arahi7860/css-box-model-and-positioning-lesson/readme.md

 We can change all this with the first positioning property we'll learn, the `display` property and the four values we can use: inline, block, inline-block, and none.

-* An **inline** element has no line break before or after it.
+* An **inline** element:
+    -  Has no line break before or after it.
 This makes the element sit on the same line as another element, but without formatting it like a block.
 It only takes up as much width as it needs (not the whole line).
-Inline places all your elements on a single line.
-The bad news is that it doesn't maintain their "box"ness
+    - Does not allow allow width, height, and margin top/bottom to be set;  in other word, it doesn't have the "boxy" quality of block element.

-* A **block** element has some whitespace above and below it and does not tolerate any HTML elements next to it.
-This makes the element a block box.
-It won't let anything sit next to it on the page and takes up the full width.
+* A **block** element:
+    -  Won't let anything sit next to it on the page and takes up the full width.
+    - Is "boxy," and allows for setting width, height, and margin top/bottom.

-* An **inline-block** element is placed as an inline element (on the same line as adjacent content), but it behaves as a block element.
-This makes the element a block box but will allow other elements to sit next to it on the same line.
+* An **inline-block** element:
+    - Is placed as an inline element (on the same line as adjacent content).
+    - Is "boxy" in that it allows for custom width, height, and margin top/bottom.

 * If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!